-Lambda Pi Eta (LPH) is the official communication studies honor society of the National Communication Association (NCA).
+Lambda Pi Eta is the official communication studies honor society of the National Communication Association (NCA).
 Lambda Pi Eta has over 400 active chapters at four-year colleges and universities worldwide.
-LPH was founded in 1985 at the University of Arkansas and became a part of the National Communication Association (NCA) in 1988 and the official honor society of the NCA in July 1995.
+Lambda Pi Eta was founded in 1985 at the University of Arkansas and became a part of the National Communication Association (NCA) in 1988 and the official honor society of the NCA in July of 1995.